-All the rock art records produced during the Scotland's Rock Art Project, including the 3D models, are co-produced with local community groups and individuals (Community Teams).
-The Teams are trained and supported by the Project Team.
-We currently have several Community Teams working in different parts of Scotland.
-You can find out more about each of the Teams and what they are doing on their web pages:
+All the rock art records produced during the Scotland's Rock Art Project, including the 3D models, were co-produced with local community groups and individuals (Community Teams).
+The Teams were trained and supported by the Project Team.
+We worked with several Community Teams in different parts of Scotland.
+You can find out more about the Teams on their web pages:

 Rock Art Bute (RAB)

-You find out more about what the Community Teams do on our Getting Involved page.
+You find out more about what the Community Teams were doing on our Getting Involved page.

-Scotland's Rock Art Project is an ambitious research-led project co-produced with communities across the country, and involving a number of specialists, institutions, and partners.
-Find out about us in this section!
+Scotland's Rock Art Project was an ambitious research-led project co-produced with communities across the country, and involved a number of specialists, institutions, and partners.
+Find out about us in this section.

 Scotland's Rock Art Project is a five-year project working with local communities to record, research and raise awareness of prehistoric carvings in Scotland, using detailed recording methods and 3D digital modelling techniques.

 Our database contains records for all known prehistoric rock art in Scotland.
-If you are part of a Community Team, a researcher, or enjoy roaming the countryside in search of rock art, this is a good place to find out more.
+If you are a member of the public, student, heritage professional, researcher, or enjoy roaming the countryside in search of rock art, this is a good place to find out more.